TestDaryaQA/GithubTesting/README.md

 Testing results:
 » \test\specs\getVerification.js
 1. Get List organization repositories:

 ✓ 1.1.
 With response Status equal 200 for Happy Path

 ✓ 1.2.
 With content-type as application/json for Happy Path

 ✓ 1.3.
 With checking organization name

-[chrome 100.0.4896.60 windows #0-0]    ✓ 1.4.
+✓ 1.4.
 With verification repositiries name - hello-world-javascript-action

 [chrome 100.0.4896.60 windows #0-0]
 [chrome 100.0.4896.60 windows #0-0] 2.
 Get List repositories for the authenticated user:
 [chrome 100.0.4896.60 windows #0-0]    ✓ 2.1.
 With response Status equal 200 for Happy Path